hawtio/camel-catalog-schema-generator-plugin/RELEASING.md

 Go to [GitHub releases page](https://github.com/hawtio/camel-catalog-schema-generator-plugin/releases) and draft a new release based on the tag you have just released (e.g. `camel-catalog-schema-generator-plugin-1.0.0`) with release notes, then publish it.

-Finally tweet the new release from [@hawtio](https://twitter.com/hawtio) to let the community know!
+Finally, tweet the new release from [@hawtio](https://twitter.com/hawtio) to let the community know!